 Not All Families Are From the Same Tree

 - Recognize that divorce is something that happens to children, they did NOT ask for this.
 While I always want to validate the experience that stepparents go through, I continually come back to the fact that the children are experiencing all this loss too but at a very different cognitive level.
-The changing of homes, the new familial system that they must navigate and the loss of their original family, all f this has significant effects on them.
+The changing of homes, the new familial system that they must navigate and the loss of their original family has significant effects on them.
 Learning how to hang in there, show empathy and understanding to the stepchildren will make the bond grow, even if it takes 7 years.

 If you are interested in working with Beth, please click here to schedule a 15 min phone consult.